 Chocolate for breakfast.
 Sure you can!
-Bridge the gap to healthy with this cocoa buckwheat granola, adapted from Sarah’s original recipe at My New Roots.
+Maximize nutrition with this cocoa buckwheat granola, adapted from Sarah’s original recipe at My New Roots.

 I’ve always had a thing for chocolate, but now I go straight to the real thing: cocoa nibs and powder that I make into good stuff like granola and smoothies.
-Or a simple bar of bittersweet (current favorite is Ritual out of Park City); I snap off a piece, and pause while it slowly melts on my tongue – satisfying in a way that chocolate covered this and that from the bulk bins never was.
-Candy masquerading as chocolate.
-Too sweet for real flavor, and rarely satisfying, for many reasons, but that’s another story.
+Or a simple bar of bittersweet (current favorite is Ritual out of Park City); I snap off a piece, and pause while it slowly melts on my tongue, satisfying in a way that chocolate covered this and that from the bulk bins never was.

-- 1/4 cup coconut sugar or maple syrup
+- ¼ cup maple syrup or coconut sugar

 - 2 cups oats